BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation Applications: Numerical investigation on mapping functions between CT scans and acoustic properties

 \subsection{Results}

 Figure \ref{figQceffect} compares the results of $T_S$ for each mapping method and selected values of correction coefficient $q_c$ to the experimental results of $T_E$.
 The best predictions with the Aubry, McDannold, Pichardo, and Webb-Marsac methods were found with correction values of $q_c$ of 0.4, 4, 3, and 3, respectively.
-The spread of the reported values of $T_E$ is notable for similar frequencies.
-The Webb-Marsac mapping method showed the most spread of values in $T_S$ to the SDR, capturing reported values of $T_E$ better.
+While showing a decreasing trend with frequency, the figure also shows how literature values for $T_E$ are very dispersed for similar frequencies.
+The Webb-Marsac mapping method showed the most spread of predictions in $T_S$ to the SDR, capturing reported values of $T_E$ better.
 As shown in Fig. \ref{figDetailComparisonMap}, this result is more evident when plotting the individual results per SDR value.
 The Webb-Marsac mapping method was the only method that produced $T_S$ predictions proportional to SDR for frequencies larger than 0.4 MHz, suggesting it can better capture the effects of SDR in the total attenuation losses.
-The average distance (unitless) of $T_E$ to the predicted area $T_S$ values across all 5 SDR datasets for Aubry, McDannold, Pichardo, and Webb-Marsac methods were 0.044, 0.044, 0.41, and 0.022 respectively.
-Figure 2 also shows the values of $T_S$ obtained using a simplified mask with only T1w and T2w as input imaging, which showed a trend at the center of reported values of $T_E$.
+The average distance (unitless) of $T_E$ to the predicted area $T_S$ values across all 5 SDR datasets for Aubry, McDannold, Pichardo, and Webb-Marsac methods were 0.041, 0.045, 0.43, and 0.021 respectively.
+Figure \ref{figDetailComparisonMap} also shows the values of $T_S$ obtained using a simplified mask with only T1w and T2w as input imaging, which showed a trend at the center of reported values of $T_E$.